 Get the Career-Focused Education You Need to Succeed!

 Train with Career Step for a career in medical coding and learn the specialized skills you need to assign the standardized codes used to bill for healthcare services.
-Average salaries start at $40,000/yr, and with over 41,000 new jobs** expected in this field by 2022, the rapidly expanding healthcare industry relies on these professionals.
+Average salaries start at $52,600/yr, and with new job growth of 13%** expected in this field by 2026, the rapidly expanding healthcare industry relies on these professionals.

 Choose our training for:

-Expert-designed curriculum – One of the only online industry-approved certificate programs, our expert-built course includes help from experienced instructors so you can excel.
+Expert-designed curriculum – Our medical coding and billing courses are built by experts with decades of experience and includes help from experienced instructors so you can excel.

-National certification preparation – Graduate prepared to earn your Certified Professional Coder (CPC) or Certified Coding Associate (CCA) credentials and prove you have the skills employers are looking for—a voucher to take one of these exams is even included upon graduation (a $325 value)!
+National certification preparation – Graduate prepared to sit for the CCA, CCS, or CCS-P exam offered through AHIMA or the CPC or COC exam offered through AAPC, and prove you have the skills employers are looking for—a voucher to take one of these exams is even included upon graduation (a $325 value)!

 Our online Professional Medical Coding and Billing training is among the best, and you can successfully gain the skills you need to start your new career in a year or less.
 Call 1-800-411-7073 or request free information today for more details!